This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Eggs: You will need two eggs for this recipe.

 - Cottage Cheese: These blueberry muffins are made with cottage cheese!
 The cottage cheese adds protein and makes them moist.
-You can use fat-free, low-fat, or full-fat cottage cheese.
-Also, you don’t have to blend the cottage cheese.
+Try our cottage cheese banana bread next!

 How To Make Cottage Cheese Blueberry Muffins

-Step 1: Add the flour, baking powder, baking soda, salt, and sweetener to a large bowl.
+- Add the flour, baking powder, baking soda, salt, and sweetener to a large bowl.
+Then, thoroughly mix these dry ingredients.

-Step 2: Add the eggs to a separate bowl and whisk.
+- Add the eggs to a separate bowl and whisk.
 After that, add the cottage cheese, milk, and vanilla extract to the bowl.
 Then, mix to combine.

-Step 3: Add the wet ingredients to the bowl with the dry ingredients a little at a time until the batter is fully incorporated.
+- Add the wet ingredients to the bowl with the dry ingredients a little at a time until the batter is fully incorporated.

-Step 4: Wash and dry the fresh blueberries.
+- Wash and dry the fresh blueberries.
 Once dry, place them in a bowl.
 Toss the blueberries with about a teaspoon of flour to help remove any excess moisture and prevent them from sinking to the bottom of the muffins.

+- Add the blueberries to the muffin batter.
 Next, lightly fold them into the batter.

-Step 6: Spray a non-stick silicone muffin pan with oil.
+- Spray a non-stick silicone muffin pan with oil.
 Then, use a cookie scoop or measuring cup to pour the batter into the muffin pan, forming the muffins.

-Step 7: Bake these cottage cheese blueberry muffins at 350°F for 24-26 minutes.
+- Bake these cottage cheese blueberry muffins at 350°F for 24-26 minutes.

-Step 8: Once done, carefully remove the muffins from the muffin pan and let them cool for at least 20 minutes before serving.
+- Once done, carefully remove the muffins from the muffin pan and let them cool for at least 20 minutes before serving.

 Expert Tips

-- Toss Blueberries In Flour: It is helpful to toss the blueberries in a small amount of flour, about one teaspoon.
+- Toss Blueberries in Flour: It is helpful to toss the blueberries in a small amount of flour, about one teaspoon.
 It helps prevent the blueberries from sinking to the bottom of the muffins and removes any excess moisture.

-- Don’t Over-Mix Batter: Incorporate the dry and wet ingredients until the batter is fully combined, but don’t over-mix.
+- Don’t Over-Mix the Batter: Incorporate the dry and wet ingredients until the batter is fully combined, but don’t over-mix.
 Also, lightly fold the blueberries into the batter.

 - Batter Consistency: If you are using a sugar substitute, it may absorb more liquid, which may make the muffin batter dry.
 If this happens, add another tablespoon of milk.

-Are Blueberry Cottage Cheese Muffins Healthy?
+Are Cottage Cheese Blueberry Muffins Healthy?

 These blueberry muffins made with cottage cheese are healthy.
 There is no oil or butter in this recipe.
 To further lighten up these muffins, you can use fat-free or low-fat cottage cheese.
 The cottage cheese makes these muffins higher in protein than many traditional muffins.
 You can also make them sugar-free by using your favorite sugar-free sweetener.